Hikers urged to rethink Waitangi plans as storms close in

 With track closures and weather warnings on the West Coast, those heading outdoors over the long weekend are advised to plan for wild weather and research plans thoroughly beforehand.

-On the West Coast the Heaphy Track is closed due to a Red weather alert from MetService New Zealand which will last until at least 8am on Saturday.
+On the West Coast the Heaphy Track is closed due to a Red weather alert from MetService New Zealand until at least 8am on Wednesday 9 February.

 The New Zealand Mountain Safety Council and Water Safety New Zealand have advised Kiwis to assess their plans in light of the incoming weather system.